wcfjeffrey/jeffreywoo-health-ai-model/README.md

 Disclaimer: This app provides AI-driven insights for informational purposes only.
 It does not offer medical advice, diagnosis, or treatment.
 Please consult a qualified healthcare provider before making health-related decisions.

-## Run and deploy your AI Studio app
+## Run and deploy this AI Studio app

-This contains everything you need to run your app locally.
+This contains everything you need to run this app locally.

-View your app in AI Studio: https://ai.studio/apps/drive/1UOg6MQEjUHKR1WiJoWYyRq6RfmtG-TVd
+View this app in AI Studio: https://ai.studio/apps/drive/1UOg6MQEjUHKR1WiJoWYyRq6RfmtG-TVd

 ## Run Locally